eurusik/ngx-autofocus/README.md

 ## ✨ Features

 - 🚀 **Simple to use** — just add the `ngxAutofocus` directive to any element
-- 📱 **Works on iOS** — special iOS handler solves common focus issues
+- 📱 **iOS Support** — special iOS handler improves focus behavior (note: due to WebKit limitations, keyboard may require a tap to appear)
 - 🎯 **Smart focusing** — supports conditional focus and dynamic content
 - 🎭 **Animation aware** — automatically waits for animations to complete
 - ⚡ **Synchronous mode** — optional immediate focus without delays